dmjio/miso/README.md

 ## Coverage

-The core algorithmic component of miso [diff](https://github.com/dmjio/miso/blob/master/ts/dom.ts).
+The core algorithmic component of `miso` is the [diff](https://github.com/dmjio/miso/blob/master/ts/dom.ts) function.
 It is responsible for all DOM manipulation that occurs in a miso application and has [100% code coverage](http://coverage.haskell-miso.org).
 Tests and coverage made possible using [bun](https://github.com/oven.sh/bun).

 To run the tests and build the coverage report ensure [bun](https://github.com/oven.sh/bun) is installed.
 You can do this with `curl -fsSL https://bun.sh/install | bash` or nix `nix-env -iA bun -f '<nixpkgs>'`.